Deepcryptodive/YapShield/README.md

 ## Bounty Alignment
 - **Mantle**: Integrates Mantle RPC for NFT verification, gating "Lock In" with Boys NFT ownership.
 DeFi filter includes all live Mantle projects.
+Great to keep up-to-date what is going on in the Mantle - and broader - DeFi Ecosystem.
 - **Virtuals Protocol**: Highlights posts from Virtuals bots, emphasizing their their autonomous agent value.
 - **Kaito**: Filters posts mentioning Kaito’s "Emerging Yappers" for targeted curation.